Support Vector Machine Tutorial

 Introduction to Support Vector Machine

-Support Vector Machine (SVM) is a supervised machine learning algorithm which is like a discriminative classifier defined by a separating hyperplane.
-Means, for labeled training data the algorithm designs the best hyperplane which categorizes new inputs.
-The hyperplane in two-dimension is a line dividing space into two parts.
-Support Vectors are the co-ordinates of distinct observations.
+Support Vector Machine (SVM) stands as a supervised machine learning algorithm, functioning akin to a discriminative classifier defined by a separating hyperplane.
+Essentially, for labeled training data, the algorithm constructs the optimal hyperplane, enabling the categorization of new inputs.
+In two dimensions, this hyperplane manifests as a line that partitions the space into two distinct regions.

 Support Vector Machine Tutorial for Beginners - Introduction